schierlm/Oberon-extended-history/README.md

 You can now compile any other modules that you may have on your system, to generate object files that are compatible with Experimental Oberon.

-If you haven't done so already, you can now delete the files *Modules0.Mod*, *Modules0.smb*, *Modules0.rsc* and the files *Linker0.Mod*, *Linker0.smb* and *Linker0.rsc*.
+If you haven't done so already, you can now delete the files *Modules0.Mod* and *Linker0.Mod*.
 These were only needed to bootstrap a slightly modified version of Original Oberon in steps 2-5, starting from an Original Oberon system.

 You can also delete the files *Display.Mod*, *Display.smb* and *Display.rsc*.
-Module *Display* has been renamed to module *Raster* in Experimental Oberon, reflecting the fact that it now *only* contains the basic raster operations, but no longer the abstract data type *Display* (which is now exported by module *Viewers* and designates a *logical display area* in the sense defined by Experimental Oberon).
+Module *Display* has been renamed to module *Raster* in Experimental Oberon, reflecting the fact that it now *only* contains the basic raster operations, but no longer the abstract data type *Frame*.